-

 Why do I need a referral to see a specialist?

-Cost-sharing Reductions
+Cost-sharing reductions

 Do plans with cost-sharing reductions still have premiums?